peterMcP/physics2_pinball/README.md

   three times (so you collect three stars), an extra ball is launched from the hole

-::Combo 2 -> Every 500000 points, the "vacuum
+::Combo 2 -> Every 1.000.000 points, the "vacuum
   cleaner" launches a set of balls

-::Combo 3 -> You can activate all the light sensors at the top, and they will restart to give you more score
+::Combo 3 -> You can activate all the light sensors at the top, and they give you a plus score and after will restart to give you more score

         --- Take into account ---